-Attendance Leader
+Attendance Champion and Leader

 A member of our staff will oversee, direct and co-ordinate the school's work in promoting regular and improved attendance and will ensure that the Attendance Policy is consistently applied throughout the school.
-This person, known as the Attendance Leader, will also ensure that up-to-date attendance data and issues are shared weekly with the Senior Leadership Team, are made regularly available to all staff, students and parents (who will regularly be reminded about the importance of good school attendance) and that a report is prepared for the governing body half termly.
+This person, known as the Attendance Leader, will also ensure that up-todate attendance data and issues are shared weekly with the Senior Leadership Team, are made regularly available to all staff, students and parents (who will regularly be reminded about the importance of good school attendance) and that a report is prepared for the governing body half termly.
 S/he will ensure that attendance issues are identified at an early stage and that support is put in place to deal with any difficulties.
+In addition, the school follows local authority protocol in assigning an Attendance Champion.
+This member of staff is a designated senior leader within the school who is responsible for leading, championing and improving school attendance.